endurodave/AsyncMulticastDelegateModern/Docs/DETAILS.md

 	<li><a href="https://www.codeproject.com/Articles/1191232/Type-Safe-Multicast-Callbacks-in-C"><strong>Type-Safe Multicast Callbacks in C</strong></a> - by David Lafreniere</li>
 	<li><a href="https://www.codeproject.com/Articles/1169105/Cplusplus-std-thread-Event-Loop-with-Message-Queue"><strong>C++ std::thread Event Loop with Message Queue and Timer</strong></a> - by David Lafreniere</li>
 </ul>

-# Conclusion

-<p>I've done quite a bit of multithreaded application development over the years.
-Invoking a function on a destination thread with data has always been a hand-crafted, time consuming process.
-This library generalizes those constructs and encapsulates them into a user-friendly delegate library.</p>

-<p>The article proposes a modern C++ multicast delegate implementation supporting synchronous and asynchronous function invocation.
-Non-blocking asynchronous delegates offer fire-and-forget invocation whereas the blocking versions allow waiting for a return value and outgoing reference arguments from the target thread.
-Multicast delegate containers expand the delegate's usefulness by allowing multiple clients to register for callback notification.
-Multithreaded application development is simplified by letting the library handle the low-level threading details of invoking functions and moving data across thread boundaries.
-The inter-thread code is neatly hidden away within the library and users only interact with an easy to use delegate API.</p>